RedOrion/robot-space-wars/README.md

 We need to provide a level playing field between scripters and script-kiddies (who may be able to run predefined scripts, but not create their own).

-At the basic level we need to create an interpreted language that can be used by anyone.
+At the basic level we can create an interpreted language that can be used by anyone.
 These scripts being interpreted can be created by the players and run on our own servers.

 Running scripts remotely, we need to provide an API based around Web Sockets.
 This allows a remote